anhinga/anhinga/README.md

-I am focusing on Dataflow Matrix Machines (Neuromorphic Computations with Linear Streams):
+I am focusing on Dataflow Matrix Machines (neuromorphic computations with linear streams resulting in **continuously deformable programs** and neural machines with convenient and flexible **self-modification facilities for compositional metalearning**):

 https://anhinga.github.io/